xisigui/Parking-Rate-Calculator/README.md

 ## Description

 This repository contains a simple parking rate calculator code.
-Parking rate calculator is used to computer rented rate.
+Parking rate calculator is used to compute cost in renting the parking slot.
 Programming language used in this webapp are python & html.

 ## Usage